PierceXiao413/PierceXiao413.github.io/index.md

 # Research Projects

-- RealFFT Library, High performance implementation of Real FFT on both ARMv8 and X86-64 CPU.
+- RealFFT Library, High performance implementation of 1D-3D float/double Real FFT on both ARMv8 and X86-64 CPU.

    - Implement stockham butterfly-network for even-size real input data, including 11 real FFT kinds.

-   - Optimize split operations in NEON and AVX on ARMv8 and X86 respectively.
+   - Optimize computation in NEON and AVX on ARMv8 and X86 respectively.

-   - Faster than [FFTW](http://www.fftw.org/) on ARMv8 platform, and achieve a nearly matchable performance than [MKL](https://software.intel.com/en-us/mkl/features/fft) for some kinds.
+   - Faster than [FFTW](http://www.fftw.org/) on ARMv8 platform around 34%~53% for 1D transforms, 10%~41% for 2D transforms, and achieve a nearly matchable performance than [MKL](https://software.intel.com/en-us/mkl/features/fft) for some kinds.

-- A high-performance gaussian filter on AMD GPU based on OpenCL.

-   - Implement column-row seperatable gaussian filter based on OpenCL.

-   - Tune performance specifically for AMD GPU (GCN Architecture).

-   - Faster than its counterpart of OpenCV around 10%-20%, especially when filter size is larger than 5.

 - A high-performance IPP library on ARMv8 architecture.